What Happens If You Sell Cosmetics Online Without a CPSR?

 The Role of the Safety Assessor

-A CPSR can only be given by a qualified safety assessor, which is usually a toxicologist, pharmacist, or chemist with the right credentials.
+A CPSR can only be given by a qualified safety assessor, who is usually a toxicologist, pharmacist, or chemist with the right credentials.
 Their job is to:

 Legal Requirements for Selling Cosmetics Online in the EU